CankerScience

 3. Acidic pH hostile to bacteria Honey maintains a pH of approximately 3.5–4.5 at the wound surface.
 This environment suppresses bacterial growth (most pathogens prefer neutral to slightly alkaline pH) without the tissue-damaging acidity of something like apple cider vinegar.

 4. Low-concentration hydrogen peroxide When diluted by wound exudate, honey releases low-level hydrogen peroxide via glucose oxidase activity.
-At low concentrations, H2O2 has antibacterial properties without the cytotoxic effect seen at the pharmacy concentrations used for wound "cleaning."
+The concentration produced is approximately 0.001% — roughly 3,000x weaker than the 3% hydrogen peroxide sold in drugstores.
+At this concentration, H2O2 has antibacterial properties without the cytotoxic effect seen at pharmacy concentrations.
+This is why applying drugstore H2O2 directly to a canker sore is harmful (it destroys repair cells) while honey's intrinsic H2O2 is beneficial — the concentration difference is the entire story.

 UMF vs. MGO vs. KFactor — Which Grade Should You Buy?